robcarver17/skipperman/docs/ticksheet_entry_help_SI.md

 # Qualification awards

 Important notes:
+- The current name of the volunteer logged in to Skipperman is logged with the date against the qualification.
 - You don’t need all the ticks selected to award a qualification.
 All the ticks will automatically be selected for you when you click the award button.
 - Qualifications that have already been awarded should not be withdrawn because you disagree with a previous decision - only in case of accident
 - If you withdraw a qualification from a cadet, it won't affect their ticks.